Bean to Cup

 Warehouse Walk

-Later in the Morning we visited their small warehouse that has their stock of beans.
-During Harvest Season this warehouse would be packed with Bags and the machines running throughout the day.
+After the tasting session we visited their on-site warehouse that stores their stock of coffee beans.
+During the Harvest Season this space would be packed to the brim with bags and the sorting/processing machines would be running all day to keep up with the harvest and demand.

 Robusuta

-While Elon Farm does produce more than just Robusta, its their staple and the one we got to see in the warehouse.
-Its a coffee plant primarily grown in Vietnam that has significantly higher levels of caffeine and a bolder taste versus Arabica beans that we tend to get at home in North America.
+While Elon Farm does produce more than just Robusta, it is like many farms in the valley their staple produce.
+It is a coffee plant primarily grown in Vietnam that has significantly higher levels of caffeine leading to a bolder and more bitter note versus Arabica beans that we tend to get at home in North America.

-It can be difficult to get out of Vietnam as the demand is so high domestically especially the higher quality ones needed for speciality coffee.
-This combined with the more limited production capacity and cost prohibitive nature of international trade also can be attributed to this.
+It can be difficult to get out of Vietnam (easily) as the demand is so high domestically especially the higher quality ones needed for speciality coffee.
+This combined with limited production capacity and cost prohibitive nature of international trade can also attributed to this.

 Sorting Process